wrznr/os-in-a-nutshell/content.md

 # The SLUB *Lessons in Open Science* series

-- Nine online talks between today and 8th October
+- Nine online talks between today and 23th September
     + Each at 1pm, 30 minutes incl. time for questions
+        * One exception: Data Management Planning
     + With information on **concepts** as well as **technical and advisory services**
 - Oriented to the [Horizon Europe programme guide](https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/programme-guide_horizon_en.pdf)
-- Held by experts from SLUB and the Service Center Research Data
+- Held by experts from SLUB, the Service Center Research Data and SaxFDM
-- 2nd run during the Open-Access-Week

 <center>
 <img src="https://storage.ning.com/topology/rest/1.0/file/get/9410507880?profile=RESIZE_710x" width="650px"/>